politicalcn/china-politics/Tuidang Movement.md

 The Epoch Times and associated organizations did not provide any evidence to enable to verification of their claim.
 Furthermore, it is likely that the Tuidang Movement does not have the capability of verifying the submitted names.

 # Effects of the movement
 Falun Gong protests have used the Tuidang Movement to promote their cause.
-However, the number of CPC members continues to grow. https://www.statista.com/statistics/281378/number-of-chinese-communist-party-ccp-members-in-china/
+However, the number of CPC members continues to grow normally. https://www.statista.com/statistics/281378/number-of-chinese-communist-party-ccp-members-in-china/

 # Fake names